 For others, it means investing in real estate outside of your home.
 In some cases, it means becoming involved in real estate syndication deals.

 Real estate syndication is how regular investors, like myself, are able to get involved in multi-million dollar real estate deals.

-In fact, it's how I recently got involved in $8.15 million 98-unit apartment community in Arizona with a projected internal rate of return (IRR) of 14-18%.
+In fact, it’s how I got involved in a real estate syndication’s purchase of an $8.15 million 98-unit apartment community in Arizona with a projected internal rate of return (IRR) of 14-18%.

 What is Real Estate Syndication?

 A real estate syndicate is when a group of Investors put money into a real estate transaction put together by a Sponsor.

 The easiest analogy is if you and a few friends want to run a laundromat.
 Laundromats are expensive to start because you have to get the building, get all the cleaning equipment, etc. They are, however, relatively easy to operate compared to other businesses.